pramodh-v/ipp-hackathon/README.md

 ## Security Measures
-Chatter has implemented a number of security measures to ensure that users' data is kept safe and secure.
+connect has implemented a number of security measures to ensure that users' data is kept safe and secure.
 These measures include:
- - CORS (Cross-Origin Resource Sharing): A security mechanism that allows Chatter to restrict access to its APIs based on the origin of the request.
+ - CORS (Cross-Origin Resource Sharing): A security mechanism that allows connect to restrict access to its APIs based on the origin of the request.
  - Helmet: A library that sets various HTTP headers to help protect against common security threats.

 ## Deployment
-Chatter is currently deployed on Heroku and can be accessed at the deployed link: <br> https://nameless-basin-36851.herokuapp.com/
+connect is currently deployed on Heroku and can be accessed at the deployed link: <br> https://nameless-basin-36851.herokuapp.com/

 ## Screenshots
   - ### Login Page: